-The Company derives revenue primarily from the sale of its services under contracts with terms typically ranging from 12 to 24 months.
-The Company recognizes revenue primarily based on fees for the amount of Internet content delivered through the Company's services.
-These contracts typically provide for minimum monthly fees.
+The Company derives revenue from the sale of its services under contracts with terms typically ranging from 12 to 24 months.
+The Company recognizes revenue based on fees for the amount of Internet content delivered through the Company's services.
+These contracts also provide for minimum monthly fees.
 Customers are typically billed monthly in advance for minimums and monthly in arrears for usage above the minimums.
-The Company also derives revenue from implementation and installation fees that are recognized stand-alone professional services as these services are performed.
+We also derive revenue for implementation, installation, usage and other fees that are recognized over the period of the related contracts or customer relationships.
 Deferred revenue consists of billings in excess of revenue recognized.